EDitiZ/restorant/README.md

  ## Endpoints

-  The following are the available REST endpoints for this project:
+  The following are the available REST endpoints for the _Restaurant_ Endpoints:

-  Creates a new restaurant

-    'POST /restaurant/post'

-   _Returns a list of all restaurants_

-    'GET /restaurant/post'
-    'GET /restaurant/post/one/{id}' : Returns a specific restaurant by ID 'GET /restaurant/city/{address}' : Returns a list of all restaurants in a specific City 'GET /restaurant/type/{type}' : Returns a list of all restaurants by a specific restaurant type
+    'POST /restaurant/post' : Creates a new restaurant 'GET /restaurant/post' : Returns a list of all restaurants 'GET /restaurant/post/one/{id}' : Returns a specific restaurant by ID 'GET /restaurant/city/{address}' : Returns a list of all restaurants in a specific City 'GET /restaurant/type/{type}' : Returns a list of all restaurants by a specific restaurant type